Aliases for COX4I2 Gene

 GeneCards Summary for COX4I2 Gene

-COX4I2 (Cytochrome C Oxidase Subunit IV Isoform 2 (Lung)) is a Protein Coding gene.
-Diseases associated with COX4I2 include exocrine pancreatic insufficiency, dyserythropoietic anemia, and calvarial hyperostosis and calvarial hyperostosis.
-Among its related pathways are Metabolism and AMPK Enzyme Complex Pathway.
-GO annotations related to this gene include cytochrome-c oxidase activity.
+COX4I2 (Cytochrome C Oxidase Subunit 4I2) is a Protein Coding gene.
+Diseases associated with COX4I2 include Exocrine Pancreatic Insufficiency, Dyserythropoietic Anemia, And Calvarial Hyperostosis and Exocrine Pancreatic Insufficiency.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Cardiac muscle contraction.
+Gene Ontology (GO) annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX4I1.

 UniProtKB/Swiss-Prot for COX4I2 Gene